Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Definition

-for all $r\in \R^k$ with $\|r\|\geq r_0$ \end{itemize} \end{theorem} As an illustration of Theorem~\ref{thm:contamination}, consider an elliptically contoured distribution $P$ with parameter $(\mu,\Sigma)$.
-The second limit in~(i) shows that if the contamination is far from zero, the MCD functionals of the contaminated distribution are close to $\mu$ and a multiple of $\Sigma$.
-Part~(ii) shows that for specific types of contamination, e.g., single point contaminations, the MCD functionals at the contaminated distribution recovers these values exactly.
-The proof of Theorem \ref{thm:contamination} in principle provides a constructive (but elaborate) way to find $r_0$ in terms of $\eps, \gamma$, $P$ and the support of $Q$.
+As an illustration of Theorem \ref{thm:contamination}, consider an elliptically contoured distribution $P$ with parameter $(\mu,\Sigma)$.
+The second limit in (i) shows that if the contamination is far from zero, the MCD functionals of the contaminated distribution are close to $\mu$ and a~multiple of $\Sigma$.
+Part (ii) shows that for specific types of contamination, for example, single point contaminations, the MCD functionals at the contaminated distribution recovers these values exactly.
+The proof of Theorem~\ref{thm:contamination} in principle provides a constructive (but elaborate) way to find $r_0$ in terms of $\eps, \gamma$, $P$ and the support of $Q$.

-\section{Existence and characterization of an MCD-functional}
+\section{Existence and characterization of an~MCD-functional}

 By definition, the matrix $C_P(\phi)$ is symmetric non-negative definite.
 Without imposing any assumptions on $P$, one cannot expect $C_P(\phi)$ to be positive definite.
-We will assume that~$P$ satisfies:
+We will assume that $P$ satisfies: